alexmucde/DLTPower/README.md

 The Arduino SW provides the following Features:

-* Activate and deactivate three Relais
+* Activate and deactivate tfour Relais
-* Trigger the Relais for short time (500ms)
+* Trigger the Relais for short time (500ms or custom value)
 * If a button shield is connected, a short press triggers the Relais 1 connected to pin D1 (only Wemos D1 Mini)
 * If a button shield is connected, a long press toggles the Relais 2 connected to pin D2 (only Wemos D1 Mini)